From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Management dashboards can be used to monitor the organization’s compliance with regulations and identify potential risks.
 For instance, financial reports can help identify instances of fraud or financial irregularities, while operational reports can help identify potential safety hazards or compliance issues.

-7 Types of Management reports
+7 Types of Management Reports

 7 types of management reports infographic by ajelix